 Since these hazardous levels are difficult to establish in general, a global approach is needed that accommodates local circumstances.
 Like other weather phenomena, volcanic ash is variable in time and place and its impact is dependent on the flying operations in the airspace concerned.
-Operators are primarily responsible for safe flight operations and thus general no-fly restrictions should be minimised and operations should be left subject to an operators' safety risk assessment.
+The risk of volcanic ash encounters depends on engine and aircraft types and can be very different for some components (depending on a great variety of factors).
+Operators are primarily responsible for safe flight operations and thus general no-fly restrictions should be minimised and operations should be left subject to an operators' safety risk assessment (SRA) that is accepted by its national Safety Oversight Authority.